lizaetillman/blog-app-sinatra/README.md

 ## Installation

-1. Clone this program's repo.
+1. Fork and clone this project's repository.

 2. Execute: